Brett Caprioni, Ex Of Beauty Blogger Carli Bybel, Reportedly Joins ‘Vanderpump Rules’ Cast For Season 8

 “He’s a YouTuber, but needed part-time money so he wanted to bartend, so I’m kind of teaching him a little about that,” Taylor said.
 “Believe it or not, I’m teaching him, which is kind of weird because I’m a terrible bartender.”

 Also during his interview with the magazine, Taylor mentioned Kathan and said that the SUR Restaurant employee appeared to be getting along well with the ladies of the show, especially Lala Kent and Ariana Madix.
-As fans may have seen over the summer, Kent shared a photo of the three of their on her Instagram page and named Kathan as the new girl.
+As fans may have seen over the summer, Kent shared a photo of the three of them on her Instagram page and named Kathan as the new girl.
 However, after the post sent fans into a tizzy about Season 8, she deleted the image entirely.

 Vanderpump Rules Season 8 is expected to air on Bravo TV sometime later this year but a premiere date has not yet been set.